JanHerca/urantiapedia/output/wikijs/en/article/Jay_Newbern/Go_Into_All_the_World_to_Every_Race_Tribe_and_Nation.md

 ## The Importance of Language

 Written language on this planet first appeared 5200 years ago when the Sumerians invented the initial script.
 Using a reed stylus, this Middle East people created pictures of tokens to count goods onto moist clay tablets.
 “No other invention — perhaps only the wheel comes close-has had a longer and greater impact.
-Writing helped preserve the three major monotheistic religions, whose believers the Koran refers to as 'the People of the Book.”[^1] “Language is man's greatest and most serviceable thinking tool...” ([UB 81:6.17](/en/The_Urantia_Book/81#p6_17))
+Writing helped preserve the three major monotheistic religions, whose believers the Koran refers to as 'the People of the Book.”[^1] “Language is man's greatest and most serviceable thinking tool...” (<a id="a79_517"></a>[UB 81:6.17](/en/The_Urantia_Book/81#p6_17))

 Sumerians had their origin 200,000 years ago after the submergence of Dalamatia (First Epochal Revelation) whose alphabet they lost; they adopted a peculiar writing system originating in Dilmun.
-“The Sumerian language, though virtually lost to the world, was not Semitic; it had much in common with the so-called Aryan tongues.” ([UB 77:4.7](/en/The_Urantia_Book/77#p4_7)) Their clay tablets tell of the first and second Edens but they were confused about Dalamatia.
+“The Sumerian language, though virtually lost to the world, was not Semitic; it had much in common with the so-called Aryan tongues.” (<a id="a81_330"></a>[UB 77:4.7](/en/The_Urantia_Book/77#p4_7)) Their clay tablets tell of the first and second Edens but they were confused about Dalamatia.
 They were mostly Andite in extraction although their culture was more Nodite in character.
-“By 5000 B. C. the three purest strains of Adam's descendants were in Sumeria, northern Europe, and Greece.” ([UB 80:7.9](/en/The_Urantia_Book/80#p7_9)) The art of writing and their alphabet were imported from the Sumerian cities of the Persian Gulf by the Dravidians who were seafarers and merchants.
+“By 5000 B. C. the three purest strains of Adam's descendants were in Sumeria, northern Europe, and Greece.” (<a id="a81_668"></a>[UB 80:7.9](/en/The_Urantia_Book/80#p7_9)) The art of writing and their alphabet were imported from the Sumerian cities of the Persian Gulf by the Dravidians who were seafarers and merchants.

 > _Presently there are 31 major languages in the world that each claim 36 million speakers or more._ The Urantia Book _is now published in five of these languages — English, Spanish, Russian, French, and Korean — and is being translated into seven other major tongues: Chinese Mandarin, Arabic, Portuguese, German, Tamil, Italian, and Farsi._